Punitsingh-1124/text-to-image/README.md

 The image is displayed on the page, and a download button appears for users to save the image.

 #Technologies Used
-HTML
+HTML,
-CSS (with Tailwind CSS for styling)
+CSS (with Tailwind CSS for styling),
-JavaScript (for functionality and API interaction) Fetch API (for making requests to the image generation API)
+JavaScript (for functionality and API interaction), Fetch API (for making requests to the image generation API)

 #DEMO: